Echo-evolution data generation for quantum error mitigation via neural networks: Methods

 \subsection{Spin system evolution}

 To demonstrate the idea, we simulate the evolution of a 6-spin system under the transverse-field Ising hamiltonian (\ref{Ising_hamiltonian}).
 We choose parameters $h=1$ and $J = h/2$ and set the system a ladder topology (see Fig.~\ref{fig:qubit_layout}).
 We mapped every spin to a single qubit.
-We implemented the unitary evolution operator $e^{-iHt}$ (the operator in Fig.~\ref{fig:data_echo_evolution}) with noise single- and two-qubit gates via Trotter decomposition (\ref{Trotter}) with $H_{A} = -h\sum_{i=1}^{N}\sigma_{i}^{X}$ and $H_{B} = -J\sum_{ij}^{N}\sigma_{i}^{Z}\sigma_{j}^{Z}$.
-We set the final time of the forward-in-time evolution as $T = \pi$, and the echo evolution is run for time $\frac{T}{2} = \frac{\pi}{2}$ for forward and backward parts.
+We implemented the unitary evolution operator $e^{-iHt}$ (the operator in Fig.~\ref{fig:data_echo_evolution}) with noisy single- and two-qubit gates via Trotter decomposition (\ref{Trotter}) with $H_{A} = -h\sum_{i=1}^{N}\sigma_{i}^{X}$ and $H_{B} = -J\sum_{ij}^{N}\sigma_{i}^{Z}\sigma_{j}^{Z}$.

+For simulations, we chose a fixed number of Trotter steps such that the highest time point of the forward-in-time evolution is $T_{final} = \pi$.
+To prepare the training set via echo evolution, we use quantum circuits with the same number of Trotter steps to preserve the circuit depth.
+Unlike forward evolution, during echo evolution half of Trotter steps evolve the system backwards in time.
+Thus, during echo evolution the system evolves at most to the time $T_{echo} = \frac{T_{final}}{2} = \frac{\pi}{2}$ and then back to $t = 0$.